A comic version of a white guy with short hair, smiling.

 ~

 This already shows one of the biggest differences, compared to git: There’s no branches, other than main.
 You can create branches, which are called bookmarks in jj, but you don’t need to.
-Instead, you work mostly with revisions1.
+Instead, you work mostly with changes1.

-The terminal above shows the revision w (you can use the first letter to reference revisions, on your terminal it’ll be highlighted as well) as a parent to x, t, y and q.
+The terminal above shows the change w (you can use the first letter to reference changes; on your terminal it’ll be highlighted as well) as a parent to x, t, y and q.
 All these child-revisions don’t have a branch/bookmark, but they don’t need one.
 You can see what’s in-flight at this repository better than with any git repo, especially if branches haven’t been cleaned up in a while.

 Create a revision